Odeon of Herodes Atticus Tickets

 Performances

-The Odeon of Herodes Atticus is still used for performances today, particularly during the Athens and Epidaurus Festival in the summer.
-Visitors can attend a performance to experience the theater as it was meant to be used.
+The Odeon of Herodes Atticus is still used for performances, especially during the Athens and Epidaurus Festival in the summer.
+As soon as these events resume, you can attend unforgettable performances and shows to experience the theater as it was conceived.

 The surrounding area